xuanx1/populationStationDensityChinas/README.md

 -2D Scatterplot

--Hover gesture displaying province name and average number of people sharing a single train station
+-Hover gesture displaying province name and average number of people "sharing" a single train station

 -Realtime highlighting of province area on the map